Chianti wine tour from Florence: worth the day trip?

 Comfortable walking shoes for gravel paths and winery cellars.
 Layers for morning cool.
 Sun protection for outdoor tastings.
 Avoid stilettos or sandals without ankle support.

-• Is the Chianti wine tour suitable for non-wine drinkers?
+Is the Chianti wine tour good for photography?